Electricians San Francisco is here to guide you on how to save energy and money.

 Wash clothes in cold water.
 This not only reduces hot water usage, but it is better for your clothing as well.

-8. Use compact fluorescent lightings
+8. Use compact fluorescent lighting

 Use compact fluorescent bulbs to light your home.
 Not only do these bulbs use less energy, but they last longer than traditional bulbs.